Projects

 Keeping the landscape clean

 It is our collective responsibility to keep the bush tidy by taking care with crashpads and leaving no waste.
-However, given that waste does happen, RAD likes to step in whenever relevant.
-We conduct regular forays into the bush (particularly for “informal toilet” removal).
+RAD volunteers continue to conduct regular forays into the bush (particularly for “informal toilet” removal).
 In season, we organise clean-up days with climbers.
 We also commission volunteers with relevant experience to help maintain paths and wayfinding, so as to ensure that there is no unnecessary trampling of bush, and to prevent erosion.
 Future projects that have been discussed include green toilets for remote areas, and educational signposting.

 Want to help?
 Contact info@rocklands.org.za.